josephlijo/jsBoot/Learning/jsBuild/webpack/README.md

 - Webpack is a **build tool** and **module bundler**
 - Webpack can be thought of as **specialized task runner** (for example, Grunt, and Gulp).
 - Webpack is **optimized to do one special task good which is processing input files into output files**
+- It takes all of our assets and converts them to a production ready bundle.
+All of our files are considered modules and we tell webpack to load those modules when we configure our project.
 - Webpack **helps us follow a modular approach to development**
 - In a *Module system* we write a module and *require in* all the dependent modules and use them in that file.
 - Webpack helps modular development approach by taking module dependencies and generating a dependency graph.
 - Webpack takes modules and generates static assets representing those modules.
 - The bundler can be used from the **command line (CLI)** OR **can be configured using a config file named webpack.config.js**

-# Getting started
+# Dive deep

-- Read further [here](./webpack3-getting-started) on getting started with webpack 3
+- Read further [here](./webpack4-getting-started) on getting started with webpack 4